Things You Thought You Knew – Quantum Cat

 sunbathe everybody just sunbathe right here reflect out the sun

-okay all right i'm sorry i had to do it man all right don't write don't write don't write but it was good that That was, that was fun.
+okay all right i'm sorry i had to do it man all right don't write Don't write.
+Don't write.

 Yeah.